addiscent/vagrant-docker-aws/README.md

       $ aws --version
       aws-cli/1.10.37 Python/2.7.6 Linux/3.13.0-87-generic botocore/1.4.27

+##### Explore The New VagrantBox
 The the OS of the newly created _vagrantbox_ is _Ubuntu Server 14.04_.
 Explore it in whatever manner you wish, it's simply yet another Linux host, which happens to already have a set of Docker suite and AWS CLI commands installed.
 Do things you would never try on a host which took you four hours, (or four days), to install and configure.
 It's not sacred, it's disposable; if you corrupt it, you may _vagrant destroy_ it, (see _Uninstallation_ below), and recreate a new instance of it just as before, in less than ten minutes.

-For more advanced use, let's say running an Apache server or a Rails server inside the _vagrantbox_, read about "port-forwarding", so you can view HTTP pages from the _vagrantbox_, using your web browser.
-Learn to do an easy modification to the _Vagrantfile_, and _walla_, you've got a local webserver which doesn't stomp on the NGINX HTTP port or Rails thin server you were already using on your host. https://www.vagrantup.com/docs/networking/forwarded_ports.html
+For more advanced use, e.g., running an NGINX server or an experimental Rails project inside the _vagrantbox_, read Vagrant's documentation about "Port Forwarding", so you can view HTTP pages served from the _vagrantbox_, using your web browser.
+Learn to do an easy modification to the _Vagrantfile_, and _walla_ (sic), you've got a local web-server which uses any port you choose, (which doesn't conflict with the Apache HTTP port or Rails thin server you were already using on your host). https://www.vagrantup.com/docs/networking/forwarded_ports.html

 When you are ready, return to your host terminal prompt using the usual method :